 Leave it to Italy to make a truly beautiful and (sort of) affordable sports car and then kill it.
 I guess beauty is temporary, or something like that.
 The Alfa Romeo 4C was a brilliant and beautiful little car that I am quite sad to see go.
 That’s right; the Alfa 4C is gone from this world.
-Well, maybe that’s a bit dramatic, Alpha just won’t be making any more, but we are talking about small, Italian sports cars here.
+Well, maybe that’s a bit dramatic, Alfa just won’t be making any more, but we are talking about small Italian sports cars here.
 A little drama is allowed – expected even.

 The Alfa Romeo 4C is in a better place now

 The 4C has been circling the drain for a while now.
 We don’t really exactly need the specific sales records to know that we haven’t seen many 4Cs out and about.
 A car that lovely, we would notice, and they just aren’t around.
 Well, there’s a good reason for that; nobody bought them.
 Car and Driver reports that Alfa only managed to find 144 people (who still believe in love and beauty) to buy the Alfa Romeo 4C in 2019.
 For 2020, they only enriched 96 people’s lives, according to Goodcarbadcar.
 And, that is a damn shame.

 Let’s take a look back at the Alfa Romeo 4C Spider